 The technology field is moving with leaps and bound.
-Keeping up to date with latest trends and innovations is a necessity if you belong to this domain, that’s why we, at BugRaptors are exploring the world of Augmented Reality and what it means for your business.
+Keeping up to date with the latest trends and innovations is a necessity if you belong to this domain, that’s why we, at BugRaptors are exploring the world of Augmented Reality and what it means for your business.

 Augmented Reality (AR) is basically the merging of virtual content with the real world user’s environment having real-time interaction.
 It overlays the imaginary content like graphics (2D/3D) their corresponding audio and visual components onto the real world.
-Thus, this technology augments the capabilities of human senses thru a hand-held device or some wearable gadgets.
+Thus, this technology augments the capabilities of human senses through a hand-held device or some wearable gadgets.
 These applications are unconventional as these always are not operate-able by just mouse and keyboard, so these require usability assessment to verify that whether they accomplish their objectives and reach desired users or not.
 So, how does augmented reality work?

-To test AR based applications we use a testing methodology called Augmented Reality-Based Testing (ARBT).
+To test AR-based applications we use a testing methodology called Augmented Reality-Based Testing (ARBT).
 ARBT is basically a way that combines software and augmented reality testing to augment the procedure by introducing an additional dimension in the testing field.
 For example, consider a person testing is wearing an HMD (i.e. Head-Mounted Display) gear or any AR contact lenses will be able to clarify instructions for test operations to a tester who is testing a complex system as the AR gears will superimpose the virtual graphical objects over the user’s real-world view and can detect virtual labels also for the areas needed to be tested.

 While testing an AR app conventional methods are not as effective as one expects them to be.
 Tester has to think customized scenarios based on the requirement and usage of the application under test.
 Some of the basic scenarios which we came across while testing these applications are listed below:

-AR app development has seen a significant rise in recent times as it has become easier and economical process all thanks to the support from Apple and Google.
+AR app development has seen a significant rise in recent times as it has become an easier and economical process all thanks to the support from Apple and Google.
 This means that a lot more forthcoming applications will provide AR features.
 But, to ensure success, simply adding AR to any application is not enough.
-We have to understand the user’s requirement and then think about the way of implementing augmentation.
+We have to understand the user’s requirements and then think about the way of implementing augmentation.

 We, at BugRaptors, are well-versed with all the challenges and shortcomings encountered during testing of AR Apps.
 We perform extensive Augmented Reality-Based Testing (ARBT) so that the developed software is up to the need of the intended user.